 - The MAP monitoring will give you all the information about MAP price violations made.
 It can track and show the details you need to use as evidence.

-- If there were MAP pricing policies signed, the manufacturers are liable to take legal action against the retailers.
+- If there were MAP pricing policies signed, the manufacturers are liable to take legal action against the brands.
 They can even choose to terminate their listings.
-Retailer websites like Amazon and eBay are also liable to follow the set Minimum advertised price(MAP).
+Retailers like Amazon and eBay are also liable to follow the set Minimum advertised price(MAP).
 If the retailers don’t comply even after a warning, then legal action can be taken.